Eroica-cpp/uwhpsc/notes/2014/aws.rst

 Once you have logged into your instance, you are on Ubuntu Linux that has software needed for this class pre-installed.
+See the file `install.sh` in the running instance to see the commands that were used to install software.

 Other software is easily installed using `apt-get install`, as described in :ref:`software_installation`.